-Policy No: 3.19 Policy Book: Business & Finance Type of Policy: Administrative Last Revised: Apr 2014 Review Date: Apr 2021 Contact Name: Rob Roy Contact Title: Interim Senior Director Contact Email: rob.roy@business.gatech.edu
+Policy Book: Business & Finance Type of Policy: Administrative Last Revised: Apr 2014 Review Date: Apr 2021

 This procedure describes the process to be used by centers, departments and the Office of Grants and Contracts Accounting (G&C) to prepare and process revisions to existing sponsored project budgets.
 The Office of Grants and Contracts Accounting is responsible for processing budget revisions for sponsored projects managed by Resident Instruction (RI), Georgia Tech Professional Education (GTPE), Enterprise Innovation Institute (EII), and Plant funds (if applicable).